Index funds are the best thing to happen to individual investors since the inception of the stock market.

 Today, index funds need no team of researchers; algorithms and artificial intelligence can read an index and buy and sell stocks.
 There are now index funds that manage themselves.

 A significant advantage of index funds is the low fees they charge.
 Some index funds charge management fees as low as 0.04%.
-The costs are low because index funds have no celebrity fund managers with high salaries and a large staff.
+The costs are low because index funds do not have celebrity fund managers with high salaries and large staff.
 Instead, computer programs manage an index fund.

 The true advantage of index funds is their simplicity.
 You need no expert knowledge to invest in an index fund, and the fund enables you to reap nearly the entire profits of the index.